Flexity: Flexity Outlook

 With a 100% low floor, the Flexity Outlook range encompasses two different designs: the Eurotram and Cityrunner.
-Eurotram was originally conceived by Socimi of Italy as a distinctive, train-like tramcar with large windows and modules with both powered and unpowered bogies.
-Cityrunner has a more conventional appearance, but highly customizable and is future proof with its easily repairable modules.
+The Eurotram was originally conceived by Socimi of Italy as a distinctive, train-like tramcar with large windows and modules with both powered and unpowered bogies, while the Cityrunner has a more conventional appearance, but is highly customizable and is future proof with its easily repairable modules.
 These vehicles are currently used in Strasbourg, Porto, Brussels, and Marseille, among others.
-Toronto is a customized variant of the Flexity Outlook.
+Toronto operates a customized variant of the Flexity Outlook.